 Your grades and LSAT score are the most important part of your application to law school.
-But you shouldn't neglect the personal statement–it's a valuable opportunity to distinguish yourself from other applicants, especially those with similar scores.
+But you shouldn't neglect the personal statement.
+Your essay is a valuable opportunity to distinguish yourself from other applicants, especially those with similar scores.

 You want to present yourself as intelligent, professional, mature and persuasive.
 These are the qualities that make a good lawyer, so they're the qualities that law schools seek in applicants.
 Talking about your unique background and experiences will help you stand out from the crowd.
 But don't get too creative.
 The personal statement is not the time to discuss what your trip to Europe meant to you, describe your affinity for anime, or try your hand at verse.